 The singer wrote the song specifically about a friend who had been battling cocaine addiction:

 "He can't listen to it.
 It gives him the chills.
 He says it affects him too much.
 He knows it's about him.
 He loves it.
-He thinks it's a beautiful song, but when he listens to my record, he skips over that.''386158Did this surprise you?
+He thinks it's a beautiful song, but when he listens to my record, he skips over that.''

 One of the legendary folk singer's most popular songs, "Fire and Rain" came off of James Taylor's 1970 album Sweet Baby James.
 Taylor explained during a 2005 interview with NPR that the song was written in three parts.
 The first part of the song discussed Taylor's reaction to a friend of his named Suzanne who committed suicide.